 You can easily buy paneer in indian or pakistani stores.
 There are many brands available and over time you will be able to figure out the one that you like.
-It is easy to make at home using milk and an acid agent.
-It is now very easy to find in stores like whole foods or sprouts.
+It is now very easy to find in stores like Whole foods or Sprouts.

 Saag Paneer Vs Palak Paneer

 Saag is a hindi word meaning "leafy greens".
-Growing up, there was only one saag- which used to be sarson ka saag.
+Growing up, there was only one saag- which used to be sarson ka saag cooked with mustard greens.
 I hardly ate any other saag dish in India.
 When I came to United states, I found saag dishes on menus of restaurants.
 These saag dishes are brainchild of famous chefs outside india.
 They are delicious, no doubt - be it saag chicken or saag lamb or saag paneer.
 However, the green gravy is made using a variety of leafy greens and not just spinach.

 Palak Paneer uses only spinach for the green sauce.
 Saag Paneer uses a combination of leafy greens and/or herbs for making the green sauce.
 Palak paneer has a taste of spinach.
 However, the taste of saag paneer is dependent on the combination of greens that are being used.
 Without a doubt both the dishes are delicious and healthy in their own way.